 'Why?' is the most popular of questions, and it's not good enough to reply with 'Because.'
 Toddlers need more than this.
 They need real answers, so get an encyclopaedia if you need one.
 Or at the very least learn how to give a convincing answer.
 Toddlers need this interaction with you, so you may as well make it worthwhile.

 Stay strong through the tantrums

 Yep.
 Tantrums.
 They are totally normal, an essential part of growing up, asserting personalities and testing boundaries.
-That doesn't mean that they are any fun though.
-Kerry (@Scrapbookerry) advises lots of cake, chocolate, coffee, and wine to get through it all.
+That doesn't meant that they are any fun though.
+Kerry (@Scrapbookerry) advises lots of cake, chocolate, coffee and wine to get through it all.
 And you know what?
 That's not a bad idea.
-Whatever keeps you calm, helps you to wind down and essentially gives you the strength to deal with it all is a must.
-We don't recommend drinking wine while your toddler kicks and screams at your feet, but there's nothing wrong with glass once they're in bed.
+Whatever keeps you calm, helps you to wind down and essentially gives you strength to deal with it all is a must.
+We don't recommend drinking wine while you toddler kicks and screams at your feet, but there's nothing wrong with a glass once they're in bed.
 To relax.

 Expect the unexpected

 Sometimes, you brace yourself for a tantrum, and your toddler remains sweetly smiling.
 Other times you are sure that your fine rendition of Mickey Mouse Club House will result in peels of laughter (as usual) but instead you are told to stop singing and when you don't, a tantrum erupts.
 There can be no predicting it.
 A shopping trip with toddlers can be either heaven or hell.
 Only your toddler will know.
 So, as @RowCB recommends, expect the unexpected.
 Don't assume anything, because your toddler will always manage to surprise you- often in a wonderful way.